 Constant fear and doubt: we were weaned on it, and it was never far from us.

 This is the patriarchal, ego-fortifying, psyche-destroying, soul-crushing, domineering, brain-washing, fear-inducing, manipulative, spiritually abusive world of the fundamentalism I know so well.
-They know nothing of an unconditionally loving God—the God that, since I have gotten away from that awful world, I have come to know and love.
+They know nothing of an unconditionally loving God–the God that, since I have left that awful world, I have come to know and love.

-It’s for these reasons that I am very pleased indeed to today call myself an Unfundamentalist Christian.
+It’s for these reasons that I am very pleased to call myself an Unfundamentalist Christian.